Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Characterization of signalling in the affects framework

-This yields the aforementioned third type of fine-tuning, which is not captured by interventional or observational clustering of affects relations.
-This type of fine-tuning is also detectable from the affects relations, as it is certified through their non-transitivity.\footnote{Specifically, the non-transitivity of affects relations in our example certifies fine-tuning because $A\affects B$ and $B\affects C$ tells us that $A$ is a cause of $C$ (\cref{cor: causal_inference}), which gives $A\not\perp^d C$.
-However, $A\naffects C$ here implies $A\indep C$ (\cref{lemma: aff_corr}), which implies fine-tuning (\cref{eq:fine-tuning}).} Here, this is due to the causal model being fine-grainable.
-Do clustering and fine-grainability cover all operationally detectable fine-tunings?
+This yields the aforementioned remaining type of fine-tuning, which is not captured by interventional or observational clustering of affects relations.
+In the first example, the fine-tuning is detectable from the affects relations alone, as it is certified through their non-transitivity\footnote{Specifically, the non-transitivity of affects relations in our example certifies fine-tuning because $A\affects B$ and $B\affects C$ tells us that $A$ is a cause of $C$ (\cref{cor: causal_inference}), which gives $A\not\perp^d C$.
+However, $A\naffects C$ here implies $A\indep C$ (\cref{lemma: aff_corr}), which implies fine-tuning (\cref{eq:fine-tuning}).}, Here, this is due to the causal model being fine-grainable.
+By contrast, in the second example, the set of affects relations alone does not indicate that the causal model is fine-tuned.

+For pre-intervention distributions with full support, do clustering and fine-grainability cover all operationally detectable fine-tunings?
 We leave these questions for future work.